inemari/HvZ-Frontend/README.md

 ## Getting Started
 <b>NB!:</b> You need to have installed the requirements for the back-end repository before running the development server, unless it won't run correctly. <br>

+### Prerequisities
+- Visual Studio Code
+- Node.js (20.8.1) <br>
+  Ensure to reboot your pc, and check that the path installation is setup correctly for Node.js.

+### Installation and Setup
 To set up the HvZ Game Management System Front-End on your local machine, follow these steps:

 1. Clone the repository.